Embassy of Sweden, Dublin: Chancery

+Iveagh Court on Harcourt Road where the Swedish embassy was located in 2010 and from 2023 to 2024.

-In 1948 the chancery was located at 79 Merrion Square, Dublin, 1949–1981, it was located at 31 Merrion Road, Ballsbridge, and 1982–2009, it was located in the Sun Alliance House at 13–17 Dawson Street, Dublin 2.
+In 1948, the chancery was located at 79 Merrion Square, Dublin.
+From 1949 to 1981, it was located at 31 Merrion Road, Ballsbridge.
+From 1982 to 2009, it was located in Sun Alliance House at 13–17 Dawson Street, Dublin 2.
 In 2010, the chancery was located at Block E in the Iveagh Court Building, Dublin 2.
 After the embassy reopened on 1 February 2023, the chancery was once again located at the address Block E, Iveagh Court at Harcourt Road as a temporary solution in the Danish Embassy pending a permanent address.
 On 12 November 2024, the new chancery at Kildress House at Pembroke Row was inaugurated.

 Residence

-The ambassadors residence was built in 1967 was designed by Swedish architect Sten Lindgren and Irish architect Arthur Douglas.
+The ambassador's residence was built in 1967 and was designed by Swedish architect Sten Lindgren and Irish architect Arthur Douglas.
 It was located at 25 Greenfield Park in Donnybrook, Dublin 4.
-The bungalow is set on 1.23 acres and spans 479 sqm (5,173 sq ft).
-The residence features a modest exterior and interior with a 1960s design.
-Notable elements include formal function rooms with floor-to-ceiling garden views and a large study.
-The property has two bedroom wings—one for the family with five bedrooms and the other for staff.
-The grounds include gardens, a vegetable patch, and a two-car garage.
+The bungalow was set on 1.23 acres and spanned 479 sqm (5,173 sq ft).
+The residence featured a modest exterior and interior design in a 1960s style.
+Notable elements included formal function rooms with floor-to-ceiling views of the garden and a large study.
+The property had two bedroom wings—one for the family, with five bedrooms, and the other for staff.
+The grounds included gardens, a vegetable patch, and a two-car garage.

 In 2008, a downhole heat exchanger system was installed at the residence, a solution that attracted a lot of attention in Ireland.
 During an opening ceremony on 17 November 2008, Ambassador Claes Ljungdahl showed off the system to colleagues and the Irish press.
 Among the guests were the director general of the National Property Board of Sweden Bo Jonsson as well as ambassadors from, among others, United Kingdom, France, Germany, the Netherlands and Japan.

 In connection with the closing of the embassy in 2010, the 437 square meter house was put up for sale.
 The starting price was set at €3 million.